 Hopefully you’ve already experienced how wildly different your coffee, tea or soda (luke warm Coke anyone?) tastes at different temperatures.
 This same ideology applies to wine.
 Also, some of the more delicate floral aromatics in fine wines are completely subdued at overly cool temperatures or burn off too quickly when the wine is too warm.

-- RED WINE tastes better when served slightly below room temperature from 53-69 °F (light red wines like Pinot Noir taste better at the cooler end of the spectrum)
+- RED WINE: tastes better when served slightly below room temperature from 53 °F – 69 °F (light red wines like Pinot Noir taste better at the cooler end of the spectrum)

-- WHITE WINE tastes great from about 44 – 57 °F. (zesty whites on the cool side and oak-aged whites on the warm side)
+- WHITE WINE: tastes great from about 44 °F – 57 °F. (zesty whites on the cool side and oak-aged whites on the warm side)

-3. Perfect the Ritual of Opening a Bottle of Wine
+3. Perfect the Ritual to Open a Bottle of Wine

 There are many different types of wine openers and the most popular with pros is the waiter’s friend.
 Most of us instantly get the logic of inserting a corkscrew into a cork and using a lever arm to hoist the cork out, however it’s the little details that bewilder us.